Jitpomi/quillspace/quillspace-client/README.md

         └── ...
 ```

-- `src/routes`: Provides the directory-based routing, which can include a hierarchy of `layout.tsx` layout files, and an `content-editor-model.tsx` file as the page.
+- `src/routes`: Provides the directory-based routing, which can include a hierarchy of `layout.tsx` layout files, and an `index.tsx` file as the page.
 Additionally, `index.ts` files are endpoints.
 Please see the [routing docs](https://qwik.dev/qwikcity/routing/overview/) for more info.

 - `src/components`: Recommended directory for components.